Trypanosomiasis, Human African (sleeping sickness)

 - Eflornithine: this molecule, less toxic than melarsoprol, was registered in 1990.
 It is only effective against T.b. gambiense.
 The regimen is strict and difficult to apply.

-- A combination treatment of nifurtimox and eflornithine has been recently introduced (2009).
+- A combination treatment of nifurtimox and eflornithine was introduced in 2009.
 It simplifies the use of eflornithine in monotherapy, but unfortunately it is not effective for T.b. rhodesiense.
 Nifurtimox is registered for the treatment of American trypanosomiasis but not for human African trypanosomiasis.
-Nevertheless, after safety and efficacy data provided by clinical trials, its use in combination with eflornithine has been accepted and included in the WHO List of Essential Medicine, and it is provided free of charge for this purpose by WHO.
+Nevertheless, after safety and efficacy data provided by clinical trials, its use in combination with eflornithine has been accepted and included in the WHO List of Essential Medicine, and it is provided free of charge for this purpose by WHO to endemic countries.

 The objectives of the WHO Programme are to: